patrickodacre/patrickodacre/README.md

 ## ⚡ About

-I'm a professional programmer with a keen interest in cyber security.
+I'm a professional programmer with a keen interest in cybersecurity.

-I value curiosity, clear thinking, and a solution only as complex at the problem demands.
+I value curiosity, clear thinking, and a solution only as complex as the problem demands.

 > "An idiot admires complexity, a genius admires simplicity" - Terry Davis